 Agenda items may be submitted to the chairperson by the COM-FSM community.
 The chairperson compiles the agenda with the assistance of the vice chair and secretary and forwards it to committee members prior to meetings.
 All meetings are to have minutes which are to be distributed electronically within three working days of the meeting to members for their review.
-Members are to comment within the next three working days.
+Members are to comment within the next five working days.
 The minutes, if approved are officially adopted at the next meeting.
 Electronic voting may be utilized when necessary.
 The chairperson distributes the official minutes to the VPIA, President and COM-FSM.
 The chair maintains a file on all minutes.
 Following each meeting, the chairperson informs all concerned of decisions and forwards recommendations from the committee to the DAP, VPIA and DCTE.
 The chairperson also updates the members of the action taken on the committee's recommendations.
 Committee members convey concerns and input on current issues from their respective areas to the committee.
 They also discuss the issues being addressed by the committee and share committee minutes with the community they represent.

-[Date Approved by CAC: 26Oct2012]
+[Date Approved by CAC: 26Oct2012; amended 25Aug2014; further amended and approved by CAC 7 September 2015]

-III.
+II.
 Courses